 The review panel will consider the case in detail.
 It must review any and all written records of the case.
 It must afford the student appellant an opportunity to appear in person before it, and consider any written materials the student may wish to bring to its attention.
 The review panel will hear from the academic officer(s) whose action is being appealed and may confer with other involved parties.
 It shall evaluate any other information it deems important to its deliberations.
 Written summaries of the deliberations will be kept.
 To overcome the presumption of good faith in the performance judgment by the advisor, supervisor, and/or graduate committee, an appeal must demonstrate that the evaluation was based upon matters that are inappropriate or irrelevant to academic performance and applicable professional standards and that consideration of those matters was the deciding factor in the evaluation.
-Should the review panel find in favor of the student, it will submit a report, making appropriate recommendations, to the dean of the Graduate School, e.g., reassignment to a different advisor and/or graduate committee, administration of another examination, or alternative assistantship assignment.
+Should the review panel find in favor of the student, it will submit a report, making appropriate recommendations, to the dean of the Graduate School, e.g., reassignment to a different advisor and/or graduate committee, or administration of another examination.
 The dean of the Graduate School and the dean of the appellant's college shall jointly review the case, giving due consideration to the review panel's report and recommendation.
 Following consultation with the vice chancellor for Research and Graduate Studies, the dean of the Graduate School shall make the final decision of the university.
 In the event that the dean of the Graduate School is a principal in the case, the duties of the dean of the Graduate School, with respect to this case, shall be transferred to the vice chancellor for Research and Graduate Studies.
-In the event that the decision recommends termination of an assistantship due to unavailability of funds or other conditions beyond the university's control or performance of assigned duties and functions as set forth in the terms and conditions applicable to graduate assistant appointments, such terminations must be approved by the chancellor, as the representative of the Board of Trustees.